spritesapp/spritesapp.github.io/_posts/2014-10-21-automatically-uploading-your-video-infographics-on-youtube.md

 ---
 layout: post
-title: Automatically uploading your video-infographics on YouTube
+title: Automatically uploading your video infographics on YouTube
 ---

-# Automatically uploading your video-infographics on YouTube
+# Automatically uploading your video infographics on YouTube

 Hello folks!